portalmaster137/173AHPBuff/README.md

 # 173AHPBuff
-Re-creates the upcomming SCP-173 AHP Feature in SCPSL 1.11
+Re-creates the upcomming SCP-173 AHP Feature in SCPSL 1.11 as a plugin pre-update

 # Installation